 *Subject to Change

 Application deadline for Spring 2015 Undergraduate Conditional Admission through the IEP is October 1, 2014.
 The deadline for the Fall 2014 Undergraduate Conditional Admisssion has passed.

 Length of the IEP Program

-Students who enter the IEP with advanced proficiency may complete the program in one or two semesters.
-For those who require more time to strengthen their language skills, the IEP will allow students to repeat each level one time.
+Students generally complete the program in one, two, or three semesters.
+For those who require more time to strengthen their language skills, the IEP will allow students to repeat each level two times for academic reasons.